 University: Queen’s University Belfast - Geography (BSc)

-During my time in this placement I will continue to develop my skills in project management, building on experience gained, putting to use the theory and knowledge gained from completing my Association of Project Managers qualification earlier this year.
+During my time in this placement I will continue to develop my skills in project management, building on experience gained in my previous placements, putting to use the theory and knowledge gained from completing my Association of Project Managers qualification earlier this year.

-As the project develops, I will continue to take a lead role in data analysis, report writing, document drafting and design and delivery of the final strategic delivery plan.
+As the project develops, I will continue to take a lead role in data analysis, report writing, document drafting and the design and delivery of the final Strategic Delivery Plan.